raghvendra03/66-Days-of-Data/README.md

 ### Day 9
 * Today I spent some time reading the book Mathematics for #MachineLearning by Marc Peter Deisenroth and brushed off some Linear Algebra Skills - Matrices, Vector Spaces, Linear Mappings & worked on an exercise

+### Day 10
+* It's 10 days of the #66daysofdata and spent some time analyzing of what I have done in the past 10 days and revied some of the concepts(just skimmed through it) and worked on some exercise related to SQL, DS & Algorithm.